IjzerenHein/famous-flex/README.md

 ## Flex ScrollView

-FlexScrollView is a flexible and highly performant scroll-view for famo.us supporting features such as:
+FlexScrollView is a flexible and highly performant scroll-view for famo.us supporting custom layouts.
+Key features:
 - pull to refresh
 - sticky-headers
 - smooth flowing when inserting/removing re-sizing